Combination Networks with End-user-caches: Novel Achievable and Converse Bounds under Uncoded Cache Placement: Proofs of the Novel Converse Bounds under the Constraint of Uncoded Cache Placement

 \end{prop} \begin{IEEEproof}

 \end{IEEEproof}

-Finally, we generalize the well-known sub-modularity of entropy (whose proof is in Appendix~\ref{sec:Proof for lemma 1}). \begin{prop} Let $\Yc$ be a set of random variables, and $\Mc$ be a set of mutually independent random variables (but not necessary independent of $\Yc$).
+Finally, we generalize the well-known sub-modularity of entropy. \begin{prop} Let $\Yc$ be a set of random variables, and $\Mc$ be a set of mutually independent random variables (but not necessary independent of $\Yc$).
 If $\Yc_{1},\Yc_{2}\subseteq \Yc$ and $\Mc_{1},\Mc_{2}\subseteq \Mc$, then the following must hold